 Be Ready for Service

 35 “Let your waist be dressed and your lamps burning.
-36 Be like men watching for their master, when he returns from the wedding feast; that when he comes and knocks, they may immediately open to him.
-37 Blessed are those servants, whom the master will find watching when he comes.
+36 Be like men watching for their Lord, when he returns from the wedding feast, that when he comes and knocks, they may immediately open to him.
+37 Blessed are those servants, whom the Lord will find watching when he comes.
 Most certainly I tell you that he will dress himself, make them recline, and will come and serve them.
 38 They will be blessed if he comes in the second or third watch, and finds them so.
 39 But know this, that if the master of the house had known in what hour the thief was coming, he would have watched, and not allowed his house to be broken into.
-40 Therefore be ready also, for the Son of Man is coming in an hour that you don’t expect him.”
+40 Therefore be ready also, for the Son of Man is coming in an hour that you do not expect him.”

 41 Peter said to him, “Lord, are you telling this parable to us, or to everybody?”

-42 The Lord said, “Who then is the faithful and wise steward, whom his master will set over his household, to give them their portion of food at the right times?
-43 Blessed is that servant whom his master will find doing so when he comes.
+42 The Lord said, “Who then is the faithful and wise steward, whom his lord will set over his household, to give them their portion of food at the right times?
+43 Blessed is that servant whom his Lord will find doing so when he comes.
 44 Truly I tell you, that he will set him over all that he has.
-45 But if that servant says in his heart, ‘My master delays his coming,’ and begins to beat the menservants and the maidservants, and to eat and drink, and to be drunken, 46 then the master of that servant will come in a day when he isn’t expecting him, and in an hour that he doesn’t know, and will cut him in two, and place his portion with the unfaithful.
-47 That servant, who knew his master’s will, and didn’t prepare, nor do what he wanted, will be beaten with many stripes, 48 but he who didn’t know, and did things worthy of stripes, will be beaten with few stripes.
+45 But if that servant says in his heart, ‘My lord delays his coming,’ and begins to beat the menservants and the maidservants, and to eat and drink, and to be drunken, 46 then the lord of that servant will come in a day when he is not expecting him, and in an hour that he does not know, and will cut him in two, and place his portion with the unfaithful.
+47 That servant, who knew his lord’s will, and did not prepare, nor do what he wanted, will be beaten with many stripes, 48 but he who did not know, and did things worthy of stripes, will be beaten with few stripes.
 To whomever much is given, of him will much be required; and to whom much was entrusted, of him more will be asked.